-The front edge of the front and rear doors should he set slightly in-side of the windshield pillar post and rear edge of front doors, respectively, to prevent wind noise at high speeds.
+The front edge of the rear doors should be set slightly inside of the rear edge of front doors to prevent wind noise at high speeds.
 If an adjustment is necessary, loosen the bumper fastening screws (B) in the pillar post and move the bumpers in or out as necessary to permit the door to close to the desired position.
 Tighten the screws securely.

-If, after this adjustment, the door must be slammed to latch it or the latch does not hold the door snugly against the bumpers and weatherseal, loosen the latch striker plate screws (C) in the pillar post and move the striker in or out, as necessary, and tighten the screws securely.
+If, after this adjustment, the door must be slammed to latch it or the latch does not hold the door snugly against the bumpers and weatherseal, loosen the latch striker plate screws (C) in the pillar post and move the striker in or out as necessary and tighten the screws securely.

-Caution: Do not remove the striker plate screws (C) as the tapping plates will fall out of position.
+Caution: Do not remove the striker plate screws, as the tapping plates will fall out of position.

 The door striker plates and door dovetails are fitted with lubricating wicks.
 These should be saturated with light oil.
 The door hinge pins should be lubricated with light oil.
-An oil pocket (A), Figure 17, is provided in the top surface of the body half of the hinge, adjacent to the hinge pin and is accessible when the door is open.
+An oil pocket (A), Figure 22, is provided in the top surface of the body half of the hinge adjacent to the hinge pin and is accessible when the door is open.